Saul4lif3/Insider-Threat-Response-/README.md

 # Insider-Threat-Response-
-University Threat Response Project – Finance Department Security Analysis
-# Insider Threat Response Project

-This repository contains the full documentation and security analysis for the University Finance Department Insider Threat Scenario.
+This file contains the full documentation and security analysis for the University Finance Department Insider Threat Scenario.

 ## Documents Included